ropensci/rnassqs/cran-comments.md

 * win-builder (devel and release)
 * r-hub builder

 ## R CMD check results
 There were no ERRORs, no WARNINGs, and 1 NOTEs

 The NOTE is because this is a new package

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Included the http address of the API in the package description.
+* Fixed the license configuration error.
+LICENSE now contains just the year and name.

 ## Downstream dependencies
 There are no downstream dependencies